seastan/lotr-lcg-set-generator/README.md

     git pull
     ```

+    If you prefer UI interface, instead of `Git CMD` you may also use `GitHub Desktop` (https://desktop.github.com).

 2. Make sure there is a spreadsheet on Google Sheets (most likely, it already exists).

     If it doesn't exist yet (that means you are starting a new project from scratch),